The future of quality inspections is smart and omnipresent

 This trend will be only beneficial for all parties.
 More data will provide more context.
 Automated analysis will yield less variation and the job enrichment for the human factor will fulfill the personal ambition of most of the manufacturing team.

 Tomic defines Quality 4.0 as a subset of Industry 4.0, integrating the key aspects of Industry 4.0 with traditional Quality tools and methodologies, to achieve better operational excellence, overall performance, and innovation.
 He also stresses it is not just technology or digitization.
 Quality 4.0 is the combination of people, processes, and technologies accomplishing these goals.
 This definition aligns with our Quality Intelligence maturity model.
 Our concept of Quality Intelligence revolves around two key attributes: omnipresence and smart automation.

 Quality is not created at the quality department.
 Quality results from each step in the process chain.
 Thus your quality management should be visible and present in each and every step of your process (and your supply chain!).
-Only with awareness, involvement and ownership of quality throughout the organization will you be able to delivery true quality products or services.
+Only with awareness, involvement, and ownership of quality throughout the organization will you be able to deliver true quality products or services.
 The weakest link in your chain determines your quality.

 The transition from ad-hoc and responsive quality management towards smart and anticipative quality management will prevent waste and deviations while saving time.
-Quality operators or engineers will be informed of sliding processes, before the process deviates.
+Quality operators or engineers will be informed of sliding processes before the process deviates.
 This helps them to anticipate and prevent, rather than to react and correct.
 These efforts will drive first time right.

-We visualize this concept of quality intelligence with this model.
+We visualize this concept of Quality Intelligence with this model.